Of course, the best cure for diaper rash is to prevent it from happening in the first place, but that's not always possible.

 Diaper rash isn’t just painful to look at, it often causes your little one some degree of discomfort.
 Characterized by redness—and in severe cases, bumps and open sores—diaper rash should be treated as soon as possible so it doesn’t get worse.

-Preemies have especially thin skin that is easily affected.
-Given that her skin is your baby’s first line of defense, when your preemie’s skin is afflicted with rash of any kind, it struggles to protect her health and wellbeing.
+Preemies who are born extremely early have such under-developed skin it isn’t yet a protective barrier, making them very susceptible to infection.
+Skin is your baby’s first line of defense—when your preemie’s skin is afflicted with rash of any kind, it struggles to protect her health and wellbeing.

-Anything your baby’s body doesn’t react well to can upset both her external and internal pH balance.
+Anything your baby’s body doesn’t react well to can upset both their external and internal pH balance.

 Antibiotics can affect the pH balance of the skin and within the body.
 But when mom (or baby) has been put on antibiotics—especially right after birth—the chance of diaper rash increases.
 Introducing new foods is another common culprit for diaper rash because baby may have an allergic reaction to them that shows up as diaper rash.